 The medicine cabinet in Carrie's apartment was first spied by Sarah Jessica Parker at a flea market shortly before filming began on the series.
-She and Matthew Broderick didn't buy it but reconsidered.
-When they went back, the cabinet was already sold to "some TV show".
+She and Matthew Broderick didn't buy it, but reconsidered.
+When they went back, the cabinet was already sold to "some television show".
 When she showed up for filming, the medicine cabinet was there.

-The part which ultimately went to Matthew McConaughey in the Episode 'Escape from New York' was originally written for Alec Baldwin who declined.
+The part which ultimately went to Matthew McConaughey in season three, episode thirteen, "Escape From New York",was originally written for Alec Baldwin, who declined.
 The producers then contacted George Clooney who, although was interested in it, couldn't do it.
-The script was then sent to Warren Beatty who also declined.
+The script was then sent to Warren Beatty, who also declined.

-The exterior used for Carrie's apartment at 64 Perry Street, which is actually a 4,000 square foot five bedroom townhouse, was sold to anonymous buyers in 2012 and again in 2013 for $9.85 and $13.25 million respectively.
+The exterior used for Carrie's apartment at 64 Perry Street, which is a four thousand square foot, five bedroom townhouse, was sold to anonymous buyers in 2012, and again in 2013 for 9.85 million dollars and 13.25 million dollars respectively.

 Samantha is the only one of the four leads to never have a family member make any kind of appearance in the series.
 Family members of Charlotte and Miranda appeared, and Carrie's father is shown once in photographic form.